Gonville – Period elegance and modern luxury meet in this boutique setting.

 - Handy to: The Polar Museum, Cambridge University Botanic Garden, Fitzwilliam Museum.

-The Gonville Hotel – The Basics
+Gonville – The Basics

 - Ages: Guests tend to be professionals during the week, and couples looking for a high-end, romantic hotel on weekends, though families with children are welcome.

 - View: Rooms at the back of the main building and in Gresham House look out over peaceful private gardens.